Mucket

 Widespread in southern Missouri; also Salt River.
 Found in all medium and large streams draining the Salem and Springfield plateaus.

-Medium to large rivers in relatively swift water with a stable mix of gravel, sand and cobble.
+Medium to large rivers in relatively swift water with a stable mix of gravel, sand, and cobble.

-Algae and fine particles of decaying organic matter; extracts nutrients and oxygen from water drawn into the body cavity through a specialized gill called the incurrent siphon; sediment and undigested waste are expelled through the excurrent siphon.
+Algae, bacteria, and fine particles of decaying organic matter; extracts nutrients and oxygen from water drawn into the body cavity through a specialized structure called the incurrent siphon; sediment and undigested waste are expelled through the excurrent siphon.

 Common.
 One of the most abundant and widespread freshwater mussels in the southern half of Missouri.